Many neighborly polytopes and oriented matroids: The Sewing Construction

-Moreover, since every subpolytope of a neighborly polytope is a neighborly polytope, any polytope obtained from a polytope in $\cE$ and then omitting some vertices is also a neighborly polytope.
-The polytopes that can be obtained this way via sewing and omitting form a family that we denote \emph{$\cO$}.
+Moreover, since subpolytopes (convex hulls of subsets of vertices) of neighborly polytopes are neighborly, any polytope obtained from a member of~$\cE$ by omitting some vertices is also neighborly.
+The polytopes that can be obtained in this way via sewing and omitting form a family that we denote \defn{$\cO$}.